 - The Family and Consumer Sciences Program, accredited by the American Association of Family and Consumer Sciences

-- The Electronic Engineering Technology Program, accredited by the Engineering Technology Accreditation Commission (ETAC) of the Accreditation Board for Engineering and Technology, Inc. (415 N. Charles Street, Baltimore, MD 21201)
+- The Electronic Engineering Technology Program is accredited by the Engineering Technology Accreditation Commission of ABET, www.abet.org.

 - The Master of Public Health Program, accredited by the Environmental Health Accreditation Council (EHAC)

 - The College of Education and Professional Studies, accredited by the Georgia Professional Standards Commission (GaPSC).

 - The School Counselor Education Program, accredited by the Council for the Accreditation of Counseling and Related Programs (CACREP)